jeremymarc/active_payment/README.md

   ```

-  In your controller, create a sale:
+  In your controller, to create a sale:
   ```ruby
   payer = User.find(1)
   payee = User.find(2)